 Icons and landmarks

 Browse the tabs below to learn more about UVic icons and landmarks.
-Each month we will feature a new icon and landmark.

 Part of UVic’s campus at Gordon Head used to be a Military camp.
 Reminders of the campus’ previous military incarnation can be found in several army huts located on campus and a memorial commemorating the Queen’s Own Rifles, located at the Finnerty Road entrance, which includes the pillars that marked the camp’s entrance.
 The army huts are single-storey wood-frame utilitarian Second World War buildings.
 Known as the “huts,” there are currently seven army huts on campus serving as space for storage and departments.